K1rakishou/Caching-Image-Loader/README.md

 Now lets apply some transformations:
-- CenterCrop: will scale the image down maintaining the original aspect ratio so the image will fit entirely in the ImageView
+- CenterCrop: will scale the image down so that one of the image's dimensions fits target dimensions and then crop out the center of the image
 - CircleCrop: will draw the image inside a circle

 Now also store it in the cache with already applied transformations so we don't have to apply them every time we load this image from the cache: